epreciado91351/CoPrint3d_Runout_Sensor_Config/README.md

 Your printer will go back to printing where it left off, happily on its way.
 Yay!

 **There are 4 files in this repository:**
 #1) **test_macro.cfg**:  This is the macro to test out your runout sensors by simply typing in "_FILAMENT_RUNOUT" into your console command line during a 3D print.
 This will simulate your runout sensor activating, so that you can evaluate if it will serve your needs.
+(WAS REMOVED BECAUSE NO LONGER NECESSARY)

 #2) **test_out_macro.cfg**:  This is the macro to test out what happens when you insert filament into your runout sensor, and it begins to auto-load filament, up to the amount that you want to load.
 You also run this macro by typing in "test_out_macro.cfg".
 Again, this is a way to simulate your sensor activating, so that you can evaluate if it will serve your needs.
+(WAS REMOVED BECAUSE NO LONGER NECESSARY)

 #3) **runout.cfg**:  This is the file that you will put in your config files directory.
 This is what will get called when your runout sensor activates, either when it runs out of filament, or when you insert filament into the runout sensor.